CleverGameDev/WizardLibrarian/README.md

 Player is controlled via movement.
 TODO: inventory system

+BookManager loads books from a json.
+Contains utility functions for getting a book, etc. Get the book definition here, and assign to a Book.tscn

+Utilities contains a random number generator

-BookOnGround.tscn is a book ready to be instantiated.
+Book.tscn is a book ready to be instantiated.
-TODO: load res://data/books.json and apply attributes from a random book
 TODO: make generic sprite pieces that can be colored

 Bookshelf.tscn is where you will store your books, ready to be instantiated.